mkbhiva/Eth-Vault-Solidity/README.md

 # Ether Vault to Transfer Etherium

-This is a vault contract that remembers the balance of each address that deposits ETH to it and lets them withdraw it when they want to.
+This is a vault Smart contract that remembers the balance of each address that deposits ETH to it and lets them withdraw it when they want to.

 ## Overview